FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ## Recommendations
-- Palmora Group needs to balance Salary in relation to Gender Disparity specially in the Legal Department
+- Palmora Group needs to balance Salary in relation to Gender Disparity specially in the Legal Department.
-- Palmora Group needd to increase employees salary to meet the industry standard of a minimum salary on N90,000
+- Palmora Group needd to increase employees salary to meet the industry standard of a minimum salary on N90,000.
-- Employees in Lagos Region seems to earn lesser amount compare to employees in others locations this needs to be looked at
+- Employees in Lagos Region seems to earn lesser amount compare to employees in others locations this needs to be looked at.
+- There are no signifaicant bias in terms of numbers of Male to Females in Palmora Group across the various regions.

 ## About Me